Disclosure: WHSR is reader-supported. When you buy through our links, we may earn a commission.

-- What reporting option does the system provide?
+What reporting option does the system provide?

 What is the price?
 Do you really need a paid tracking service?

 Several other aspects need to be monitored.
 To say for example, your e-commerce store is being affected due to downtime or some other issue; you are losing customers and making a loss.
 The most feasible solution is monitoring the web pages, the login page, database, hosting server, hardware components, and the vital applications.
 Choose the monitoring tool that packs in all these opportunities.

 When the user finds it difficult to choose between 2 or 3 monitoring companies, the user should contact the customer support of those companies to check if free trial version of their services is available. .
 All major monitoring companies should be able to offer this to customers that are in the evaluation process.